-- If I'm a mum, sure it's not appropriate to show my midsection
+- If I'm a mum, it's not appropriate to show my midsection

-- Given I'm about to hit my 40's... sure it's not appropriate to wear a mini-skirt
+- Given I'm about to hit my 40's...it's not appropriate to wear a mini-skirt

-- Even though I love my cleavage, I better not show it too much, what are people going to say!?
+- Even though I love my cleavage, I better not show it too much, because of what people are going to say!?